pghalliday/redux-duckling/README.md

   // as all ducklings will resolve with a `reset` action
   // that restores the initial state. app,
+  // The `children` array lists the names of the child
+  // ducklings if there are any
+  children,
   // The `namespace` array defines the current namespace.
   // The current leaf name will be first, the parent second,
   // etc.
+  // Use with care.
+Defining duckling factories (functions
+  // that return ducklings) would be preferable to using
+  // the namespace to couple funcionality to a location in the
+  // hierarchy.
   namespace,
-  // The `children` array lists the names of the child
-  // ducklings if there are any
-  children,
 }) {
-  const initialState = {
-    myField: undefined,
-  };
   const myAction = action('MY_ACTION');
   const mySelector = selector((state) => state.myField);
+  return {
+    initialState: {
+      myField: undefined,
+    }
     // Internally, the `handlers` object  and merged `initialState`
     // will be used to generate a reducer using the `handleActions`
     // function from `redux-actions`
     // Note that as we don't know what other handlers in the chain
     // might be doing, the return from these handlers will always
     // be merged with the current state.
 This means that if you want
     // to remove any field from the state it is not enough to simply
     // omit it.
-It must be explicitly set to undefined. const handlers = {
+It must be explicitly set to undefined.
+    handlers: {
       [myAction]: (state, action) => ({
         myField: action.payload,
       }),
-  };
-  return {
-    initialState,
-    handlers,
+    },
     // Always return a new app object, don't
     // change the helpers.
 This app object
     // will be merged when the duckling is resolved